Showing posts with label Outdoor Activities. Show all posts

 -Check the weather ahead of time so that you can dress appropriately.
 Check road conditions to make sure they are clear for travel.

--the views of the surrounding mountains were breathtaking
+-the views of the surrounding mountains are always breathtaking

--their store has all of the essentials- sunblock, winter gear, snacks, sunscreen, sunglasses
+-Tube Tahoe's store has all of the essentials just in case you forget something - sunblock, winter gear, snacks, sunscreen, sunglasses

 -outside sleds are not allowed for safety purposes